cmsmcq/gingersnap/doc/gingersnap.md

 * `determinize-ixml-fsa.xsl` reads an FSA and produces an equivalent deterministic FSA.
 Presupposes that terminals have been normalized.

-* `dnf-from-andor.xsl` expands choices nested within sequences to turn a grammar with no `repeat0`, `repeat1`, or `option` elements into disjuntive normal form.
+* `dnf-from-andor.xsl` expands choices nested within sequences to turn a grammar with no `repeat0`, `repeat1`, or `option` elements into disjunctive normal form.
 (If repeats and options are present, behavior is undefined and probably not helpful; safely used after repeats and options have been unrolled.)

 ### Changes to the grammar